Orgacord/Zero-Plus/README.md

 # Zero+ Programming language
 Copyright © 20011-2022 Zero+ Team .
 All rights reserved.

-See the end of this file for further copyright and license information.
 ## Index
 - General Information
 - Using Zero+